Glasgow Inner Ring Road

-The Glasgow Inner Ring Road was a proposed ring road encircling the city centre of Glasgow, Scotland.
-Construction of the roads began in 1965, and half of its circumference was completed by 1972, but no subsequent construction was made and the remaining plans were formally abandoned in 1980.
-After 30 years, a route following roughly the southern section of the proposals have also been created as the new M74.
+The Glasgow Inner Ring Road is a partially completed ring road encircling the city centre of Glasgow, Scotland.
+Its construction began in 1965, and half of its length was completed by 1972, forming part of the M8 motorway, but no further construction was made and the remaining plans were formally abandoned in 1980.

+After 30 years, a route following roughly the southern section of the proposals was created as the new M74.

 Construction

 The Bruce Report

 The Bruce Report, a wide-ranging investigation into the post-war regeneration of the city, proposed (in addition to other road plans and a redistribution of rail termini) a system of motorways into and around central Glasgow.
 At least three new arterial motorways, the Monklands, Renfrew and Maryhill Motorways, would be constructed in towards the city centre, terminating on a new ring road.
 The ring would take the shape of a "box" around the centre, with four straight flanks and an interchange at each corner for a connection to the perpendicular section of the ring and to the new arterials.
 At its publication in 1945, much of the Bruce Report was rejected, and it was not until the mid-1950s that the road plans within it were resurrected.
 After consultation between the Glasgow City Corporation and its traffic consultants Scott Wilson Kirkpatrick & Partners, the basic design of the Bruce proposals were further developed, and the first contracts were awarded to build the northern and western flanks of the ring in four stages; Townhead, Woodside, Charing Cross and Kingston Bridge.
 Construction of the flanks began in 1965.